JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## Ideology Tests

-The Idology Test is a tool assessing political beliefs on a two-dimensional grid, surpassing the traditional left-right spectrum.
-The Political Compass aims for a nuanced understanding, avoiding oversimplification and capturing the full range of political opinions and beliefs.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |
 | -------------------------------- |
 | [Ideology](ideology)           | [Political Compass](ideology#political_compass)                                                                        | `ideology`|

 ## Legal Tests

-The primary goal of the Legal Test is to assess a model's capacity to reason about the strength of support provided by a given case summary.
-This evaluation aims to gauge the model's proficiency in legal reasoning and comprehension.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |